diegojramirezs7/twitter-bot/readme.md

 - The content from APIs is obtained with Python's requests library.
 - The twitter API is used through the API wrapper Tweepy.

+- Bot still needs a couple of small features to be implemented
+- Right now, it can successfully creates new content